croomes/hive-login/README.md

-# kb-webserver
+# hive-login

-An example project for serving web pages using the kubebuilder webhook server.
+An example project for serving a login page using the kubebuilder webhook server.

 ## Instructions